TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 For creating a customer account or for registration on our website, you can use the Keycloak service.
 We use Keycloak as a self-hosted single sign-on procedure.
 All data is processed exclusively on our servers.
 These actions are taken on the basis of Art.
 6 Sect.
 1 lit. f GDPR.

-## 9. E-commerce and payment service providers
+## 9. Merchandise Management System, eCommerce and payment service providers

 ### Processing of data (customer and contract data)

-We collect, process and use personal data only to the extent necessary for the establishment, content organization or change of the legal relationship (data inventory).
+We collect, process, and use personal data only to the extent necessary for the establishment, content organization or change of the legal relationship (data inventory).
 These actions are taken on the basis of Art.
 6 Sect.
 1 lit. b GDPR, which permits the processing of data for the fulfilment of a contract or pre-contractual actions.
-We collect, process and use personal data concerning the use of this website (usage data) only to the extent that this is necessary to make it possible for users to utilize the services and to bill for them.
+We collect, process, and use personal data concerning the use of this website (usage data) only to the extent that this is necessary to make it possible for users to utilize the services and to bill for them.

 The collected customer data shall be eradicated upon completion of the order or the termination of the business relationship.
 This shall be without prejudice to any statutory retention mandates.